sensifai/Sensifai-NPU-SDK/README.md

 This SDK is meant to show the ability and the power of the technology of video tagging as a good demo and covering a limited number of tags (almost 800).
 If you are interested to have a specialized SDK with different set of concepts for recognition please contact us (support@sensifai.com).

 You can also check our live video tagging android [app](https://play.google.com/store/apps/details?id=com.sensifai.hiaidemo&hl=en) working on same devices which tags all of the concepts from the camera video footage.

+# Video Tagging Engine Training
+Our video tagging engine is trained with advanced deep neural network architecture using a private sensifai video/image dataset.
+For people who do not have access to similar dataset, there are some opportunities to use open access dataset such as [OpenImages Dataset](https://storage.googleapis.com/openimages/web/index.html).